JasonBoy/koa-web-kit/README.md

 ### Production Deployment

 Deploy your app to production is extremely simple with only one npm script command, you can provide different options in different deployment phases(e.g: install, build, start server),
-[pm2](https://github.com/Unitech/pm2) inside is used as node process manager, so you may need to `npm i -g pm2`.
+[pm2](https://github.com/Unitech/pm2) inside is used as node process manager.

 #### Usage